 Do you feel cold, even when everyone else is perfectly comfortable, or even hot?
 People who are cold intolerant are extremely sensitive to cold temperatures.
 Cold intolerance is a common symptom that can indicate an autoimmune disease like Raynaud’s disease and hypothyroidism.

-As you can see from the above symptom checklist, autoimmune symptoms can easily be confused with a whole host of other symptoms.
-Therefore, it takes an autoimmune disease specialist or a functional medicine approach to diagnose and treat autoimmune diseases.
+As you can see from the above autoimmune symptom checklist, you can easily be confused with a whole host of other symptoms.
+As a result, the diagnosis and treatment of autoimmune diseases often require the expertise of an autoimmune disease specialist or a functional medicine approach.